treefishuk/treefishuk.github.io/about.md

 Before I joined Comgem I was a Mac guy and built PHP/Wordpress sites.
 I have now joined the darkside and moved to Windows and use C# and ASP MVC and Webforms on a daily basis.

-Having transitioned from Mac to Windows, from PHP to C# and Wordpres to Umbraco I am going to try and write the occasional article to help anyone who is in a similar position to me.
-This site will hopefully point people in the direction for useful tools and tips, and may be even provide some of its own.
+This site will hopefully point you in the direction of useful tools and tips, and maybe even provide some of its own.

 ### Projects